USC Rossier School of Education Commencement 2025

 Course Schedule

 The course schedule below should be used as an example.
 Contact your admission representative to discuss your specific course schedule.
-No part time option is available for this program.

 As a student in the program, you are highly encouraged to attend a one-day orientation on the USC University Park Campus.
 The orientation experience will provide the opportunity to meet your classmates and faculty members, develop the academic skills necessary for success in the program and explore a process for critical reflection.
 Travel and accommodations for orientation are not included in the cost of the program.